kirilio3/ros_3/README.md

   We explored the fundamentals of camera intrinsic parameters and image processing.
 By correcting camera distortion and implementing color detection, we learned how to extract meaningful information from visual data.
 This formed the basis for subsequent tasks where the bot relied on accurate image inputs for decision-making.

 - **Part Two - Autonomous Lane Following Controllers:**
   In this section, we developed functions to detect key lane markers (yellow dotted and white solid lanes) and published the detection results to ROS topics.
 We then implemented various controllers—Proportional (P), Proportional-Derivative (PD), and Proportional-Integral-Derivative (PID)—to perform lane following over a specified distance.
 This allowed us to analyze and compare the responsiveness and stability of each control strategy in real-world conditions.
+We struggled a bit with implementing lane-detection and figuring out the center of the lane to make the cotnrollers work initially.

 - **Part Three - Full Lap Lane Following Integration:**
   The final part combined computer vision and controller techniques into a single node to execute a complete lap of autonomous lane following.
 Starting with a basic P controller, we evaluated its performance under different error conditions, then incrementally enhanced it with derivative and integral terms.
 This step-by-step integration showcased how each controller component contributes to improved error correction, stability, and overall performance in a dynamic environment.
+We struggled a bit with tuning the parameters in PD and PID controllers for lane following.

 Overall, the assignment provided valuable hands-on experience with ROS, computer vision techniques using OpenCV, and controller tuning for autonomous systems.
 We learned how to handle camera distortions, detect lane markers reliably, and fine-tune different controllers to achieve robust autonomous navigation.
-These insights lay a strong foundation for further exploration in advanced robotics and autonomous driving applications.

 # HOW TO RUN THE CODE